20+ Basic Korean Swear Words You Should Know

 English Translation: Do you want to die?

 Who in the Korean drama world hasn’t heard this swear word?
 You can listen to this in almost all modern K-dramas nowadays.
-One of the most iconic scenes where you can listen to this swear word is when Sun-woo tries to hold Bo-ra’s hand when they are inside his room in Korean drama
+One of the most iconic scenes where you can listen to this swear word is when Sun-woo tries to hold Bo-ra’s hand when they are inside his room in the Korean drama

 13. 좆됐어 (Joj-Dwaesseo)